 “A cluster of chic wooden cabins in the stunning Soca Valley - ideal for outdoor pursuits, adventure sports and unspoilt Alpine scenery”

 This was the brainchild of Milan and Silvia Dolenc, who built it up from scratch before handing it on to new owners in 2018.
 The ambiance is relaxed but friendly, welcoming outdoorsy types with a nose for hidden gems.
 Endless walking trails, azure (though icy) rivers with white-sand beaches, riding and world-class fishing are all on your doorstep.
 For adrenaline junkies, rafting, kayaking and paragliding are easily arranged - the nearby village of Bovec is Slovenia's centre for adventure sports.
 There's also a big ski resort nearby if you're coming in winter.
 Afterwards, you can unwind in the sauna, watch the sunset and tuck into a hearty dinner, before a peaceful night's sleep.
-Ideal for families and couples looking for an active off-the-beaten-track holiday and a good base for exploring Slovenia.
+It's perfect for families and couples looking for an active off-the-beaten-track holiday, and a good base for exploring Slovenia.
 One of our most exciting discoveries!

 - For me: learning to ride on one of their pure-bred Lipizzan horses - novices are welcome and, for competent riders, wonderful forest and river treks await